 - Mine the resources of their local school and public libraries;

-- Conduct their literature search in advance using the ASU Library Catalog
+- Conduct their literature search in advance using ASU Library One Search

 There are a number of useful tools available through the library's web site that teachers and students can access in advance of their visit or in lieu of an onsite tour.
 These include online tours; web-based research tutorials focusing on general research skills applicable in any library (but also explaining how to access specific tools through the ASU Library's web site); and guides to specific subjects.